 The more you cook with your toaster oven, the easier it will become to just eyeball what will or won’t fit and discover your favorite way to cook spaghetti squash in a toaster oven!

 - 1/4 teaspoon salt

 - 1/4 teaspoon pepper (if you are not a pepper fan use 1/8 teaspoon)

 - 1/8 teaspoon crushed red pepper (optional)

-- Cover your toaster oven’s roasting pan with foil for easy clean up (this recipe used a 10 x 10 pan*).
-Move the rack in your toaster oven to the lowest shelf position and preheat it to 425 F.
+Move your toaster oven's cooking rack to the lowest shelf position and preheat it to 425 F.

-- Wash and dry the outside of the spaghetti squash.
-Carefully stab the squash with a sharp knife at least twice on each side (like a baked potato – you need to let the interior steam escape as it cooks).
+Wash and dry the outside of the spaghetti squash.
+Carefully stab the squash with a sharp knife at least twice on each side.

-- Place the whole squash onto your prepared pan and bake in the toaster oven for 25-30 minutes (Once a sharp knife slides in with just a little bit of resistance).
+Place the whole squash onto a roasting pan and cook in the toaster oven for 25-30 minutes (Once a sharp knife slides in with just a little bit of resistance).

 - Slowly slice open the squash lengthwise, place a clean kitchen towel over the squash and lift the top half off (watch out for escaping steam) then place it back on the pan next to the bottom half.

-- Scoop out seeds with a spoon, try not to grab the spaghetti flesh, just the seeds and “squash guts.”
-(If you are meeting a lot of resistance a quick snip with kitchen shears usually does the trick)
+Scoop out seeds with a spoon, try not to grab the spaghetti flesh, just the seeds and “squash guts.”

 - Drizzle each side with olive oil, then sprinkle with salt, pepper and crushed red pepper.